Bad Faith Insurance Practices

 All of this documentation is generated in the normal course of the Public Adjuster's work — it is not manufactured for litigation.
 It is a contemporaneous record of how the insurance company actually handled the claim, created in real time by a licensed professional who was directly involved.
 If a lawsuit ultimately becomes necessary, this evidence can be invaluable.

 This is an important and often overlooked part of a Public Adjuster's function.
-The PA is not an attorney and does not file lawsuits.
-But by doing their job thoroughly — putting everything in writing, tracking deadlines, documenting the insurer's responses and failures to respond, and preserving the record — the Public Adjuster builds a file that an attorney can use if litigation becomes necessary.
+The PA is not an attorney and does not file lawsuits — California Insurance Code § 15002 expressly provides that the Public Adjuster Act does not authorize the practice of law.
+The PA’s role is to adjust the claim: develop the scope, document the conditions, negotiate the settlement, and create a contemporaneous file of how the insurer actually handled the matter.
+The documentation that emerges from thorough public- adjusting work is often the foundation an attorney would use if litigation later becomes necessary — but the litigation itself is the attorney’s work, not the PA’s.
 Many policyholders who handle claims on their own fail to create this documentation, and when they later consult an attorney, there is little evidence to support their case beyond their own recollection.
 A Public Adjuster's file changes that equation entirely.

 The PA Builds the Record the Attorney May Need